Hannoob/ROPvsSolid/README.md

 This is one of the drawbacks of ROP in my opinion, however, this is something that could possibly be addressed by the clever use of types.

 When we look at how this code interacts with its external dependencies such as the EmailClient, we can see that is basically calls a method in a different module which is almost like a static method, but it is not contained within a class.
-That is not testable code at all, however, this method is also not in a class, and therefore we cannot use constructor injection as in the SOLID example.
+That does not look like testable code at all, furthermore, this method is also not in a class, and therefore we cannot use constructor injection as in the SOLID example.
 (I mean, we could write our code in classes, but then we are not really using the functional paradigm to our advantage.)
 This is where we can use an idea by Scott called "Parameterize all the things".
 In this context we will simply extract all the dependencies and pass them in as parameters.
 This is a different way to achieve inversion of control, but this way needs no framework to inject things.